-In addition to data acquisition console, Basic setup for fiber photometry consists of LED light source(s) that can provide microWatts (µW) of fluorescence excitation light and a photo-detector(s) sensitive to picoWatts (pW) of fluorescence emission, all packaged within compact Fluorescence Mini Cube (FMC) with appropriate spectral filtering of excitation and emission light and connectorized to a low auto-fluorescence fiber-optic patch cord and fiber-optic rotary joint followed with a chronically implanted fiber-optic cannula.
+In addition to the data acquisition console, Basic setup for fiber photometry consists of the LED light source(s) that can provide microWatts (µW) of fluorescence excitation light and a photo-detector(s) sensitive to picoWatts (pW) of fluorescence emission, all packaged within compact Fluorescence Mini Cube (FMC) with appropriate spectral filtering of excitation and emission light and connectorized to a low auto-fluorescence fiber-optic patch cord and fiber-optic rotary joint followed with a chronically implanted fiber-optic cannula.

-All our fiber photometry solutions can be combined with other techniques as optogenetics, electrophysiology and miniaturized fluorescence microscopy.
+All our fiber photometry solutions can be combined with other techniques as optogenetics, electrophysiology, and miniaturized fluorescence microscopy.

 |Comparison Table for Fiber Photometry systems|

 |System Type||Basic FMC||Rotary FMC||Bundle imaging FMC||Bundle imaging Rotary FMC|

 |up to 4||up to 4||up to 100||up to 100|

 |Fluorescent markers||up to 3||up to 2||up to 2||up to 2|

 1. Tecuapetla F et al. Balanced activity in basal ganglia projection pathways is critical for contraversive movements.